Stuck in someone else's frames? break free!

 pan, the halwa is ready.
 Transfer it to a greased plate or into a container and

 store when cool.
-It tastes good for 10 -15 days.
+It tastes good for 10 to 15 days.
 If refrigerated, it can last

 longer.